vu97/vu97.github.io/_works/visier-email.md

 ---
-title: Visier - Sending an Analysis by Email
+title: Visier - Email Analysis
 description: Making it easy for Visier users to send an analysis by email, so that more insights are pushed.
 category: UX Design
 client: Visier